Mad-foley/todo/readme.md

 ```

 ***NOTE***

-Frontend incomplete and built primarily to practice auth0, mongodb and node.js/express.js -> planning to move on soon to develop an interesting project
+The frontend will remain incomplete as this project was built primarily to practice auth0, mongodb and node.js/express.js -> planning to move on soon to develop an interesting project